-Witnesses are not required to present themselves for pre-trial
+Witnesses are not required to present themselves for pre-trial deposition.

-Expert witness statements/expert reports are usually exchanged prior to trial.
+Expert witness statements/expert reports shall be and are usually exchanged prior to trial.

 No witness statements are submitted for witnesses of fact.
 However, parties are not allowed to present any new facts not previously invoked in submissions through the hearing of a factual witness.